 New customers signing up for Verizon are offered several promotional deals that could save you a lot of money.
 If you happen to be switching services while still under contract with another provider, Verizon will help buyout your contract up to $500.

 We appreciate that all of Verizon’s packages come without the obligation of an annual contract.
 If you even need to stop your service, you won’t have to worry about early termination fees.
 Verizon will also waive the $99 installation fee if you order online.

 Each plan is price-locked for one to three years and comes with varied amounts of Visa gift card (between $50 and $150).
 Some bundles also come with $200 credit for smart home devices by Google or Nest.
-To top it all off, Verizon offer a 30-day money back guarantee if you find the service faulty.
+To top it all off, Verizon offers a 30-day money back guarantee if you find the service faulty.

 Points to consider

 Only one TV/Internet bundle

 Most ISPs offer the most savings when you bundle your internet, TV, and phone service together.
 But as of 2018, more than half of U.S. homes are wireless-only — most people aren’t looking to bundle a landline into their internet service.

 That said, phone service comes standard with Verizon’s best bundle packages.
 If you’d like to combine just internet and TV service, there’s just one option, the Verizon Custom TV plan.
 It’s $80 for 1,000 GB and comes with around 155 channels.